cortexproject/cortex/docs/architecture.md

 ## The role of Prometheus

-Prometheus instances scrape samples from various targets and then push them to Cortex (using Prometheus' [remote storage API](https://prometheus.io/docs/prometheus/latest/storage/#remote-storage-integrations)).
-Cortex handles the incoming samples using the [distributor](#distributor).
+Prometheus instances scrape samples from various targets and then push them to Cortex (using Prometheus' [remote write API](https://prometheus.io/docs/prometheus/latest/storage/#remote-storage-integrations)).

+That remote write API emits batched [Snappy](https://google.github.io/snappy/)-compressed [Protocol Buffer](https://developers.google.com/protocol-buffers/) messages inside the body of an HTTP `PUT` request.
+Cortex requires that each HTTP request bear a header specifying a tenant ID for the request.

+Request authentication and authorization are handled by an external reverse proxy.

+Cortex handles incoming samples using either the [distributor](#distributor) or the [query frontend](#query-frontend), depending on your Cortex setup.

 ## Services